changrif/CIS4930_PPA1/README.md

 Python v.2.7.10, PyTest v4.6.5 - tested locally on MacOS with Terminal as well as fresh Windows 10 build

 1. Install PIP and Python following the instructions in the link: https://www.codeooze.com/coding/python-2715-windows-install/
-  - Check in the command prompt using 'python -V' to ensure it has been installed properly
+  - Check in the command prompt using `python -V` to ensure it has been installed properly
   - Alternatively, install PIP following the link and executing the get-pip.py command in the prompt: https://www.makeuseof.com/tag/install-pip-for-python/
-2. Install PyTest with the command 'pip install -U pytest'
+2. Install PyTest with the command `pip install -U pytest`
   - http://doc.pytest.org/en/latest/getting-started.html
-3. Install PyTest-Cov with the command 'pip install pytest-cov'
+3. Install PyTest-Cov with the command `pip install pytest-cov`
   - https://pypi.org/project/pytest-cov/
-4. Clone the repo using the https link: https://github.com/changrif/CIS4930_PPA1.git and command 'git clone *link*'
+4. Clone the repo using the https link: https://github.com/changrif/CIS4930_PPA1.git and command `git clone *link*`

 #### Execution
 5. The main program can be executed from the root project directory using the command 'python main/main.py'